marda-alliance/phase-field-schema/proposal.md

 ### Goals and Expected Impact

- - Initial goal/impact would be to have the phase field schema used by at least a handful of researchers.
+ - Initial goal/impact would be to have the phase field schema used in conjunction with some phase field publications.
- - The PFHub registry switching over to register other phase field results beyond the benchmarks and displaying results in a table or visually compelling way
+ - The PFHub project adopting the new schema.
  - Schema is widely used within the phase field community to publish results to generate FAIR content.
  - Secondary uses of the published phase field data to generate phase field AI surrogate models.
- - Other materials science communities adopting standard for simulation data.
+ - Other materials science communities adopting the standard for simulation data.

 ### Deliverables